Railk/T3S/README.md

 		}

 ##### auto_complete:
-you can have normal sublime auto completion with typescript completion (if chnaged you need to restart sublime)
+you can have normal sublime auto completion with typescript completion (if changed you need to restart sublime)

 		"auto_complete":true|false